Man accused killing police officer's son held in Delhi after exchange of fire | Law-Order

 - India

-A man accused of shooting dead the son of an assistant sub-inspector of police a few days ago has been arrested after a brief exchange of fire with the Delhi police, officials said on Saturday.
+A 28-year-old man accused of shooting dead the son of an assistant sub-inspector of police a few days ago has been arrested after a brief exchange of fire with Delhi Police personnel, officials said on Saturday.

+The accused has been identified as Anil Joon of Prem Nagar in Najafgarh, they said.

-Upon being was intercepted in Dwarka Sector-23 area on the night of October 15, Anil Joon shot at the police thrice.
-In self-defence, the police also fired three rounds hitting both his knees.
-Joon was then arrested and is under treatment, Deputy Commissioner of Police (Dwarka) Shankar Choudhary said.
-Earlier this month, 29-year-old Takesh, the son of Delhi Police ASI Devendra, was shot dead over a monetary issue.
-Two persons have been arrested in connection with the incident, the police officer said.
-Takesh had borrowed Rs 2,000 from Anita.
-Joon and Anita have been pestering Takesh to pay back the amount with steep interest.
-Anita had taken Takesh to the house of Joon who shot him dead, the DCP said.
+Upon being was intercepted in Dwarka Sector-23 area on Friday around 11.30 pm, Joon shot at the police thrice.
+In self-defence, the police also fired three rounds, hitting both his knees.
+Joon was then arrested and sent to the hospital, Deputy Commissioner of Police (Dwarka) Shankar Choudhary said.

+On October 7, 29-year-old Takesh, the son of Delhi Police ASI Devendra, was shot dead over a monetary issue.
+Two persons have been arrested in connection with the incident, a senior police officer said.

+During investigation in the case, the police identified Joon, an active member of the Kapil Sangwan alias Nandu gang, as an accused in the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)